-Have a set of characters based in the city of splendours (perhaps that recently came into a windfall)?
+Have a set of characters based in the city of splendors (perhaps that recently came into a windfall)?
 Looking for a bigger adventure with bigger rewards to win?
-Then you should jump straight into this adventure, picking up where WDH left, it will take players from 5th level all the way to 20th level as they traverse each descending level of Undermountain, a true megadungeon.
-With various factions living in the dungeon itself, traps aplenty, and a long gone mad archmage at the heart of it that doesn’t take well to being interrupted.
+Then you should jump straight into this adventure, picking up where WDH left, it will take players from 5th level all the way to 20th level as they traverse each descending level of Undermountain, a true mega-dungeon.
+With various factions living in the dungeon itself, traps aplenty, and a long-gone mad archmage at the heart of it that doesn’t take well to being interrupted.

 Dungeons & Dragons has broken into the mainstream in recent years in many ways, bringing new players into the game we all love.
 One of the more notable examples of this is the Netflix show Stranger Things, which revolves around kids that start to live through unusual and supernatural occurrences in their 1980s town.
 This product is an alternative starter set (the original being LMoP) to induct fans of the show into the game; it comes complete with a copy of the basic rules, character sheets, and its own introductory adventure: The Hunt for Thessalhydra which is for levels 3-4.
-Written as if by the character Will from the show, the adventure takes the players on a hunt for the Thessalhydra, an eight headed monster that has been terrorising the realm.
-This is a much shorter and higher powered game than LMoP, with the potential to start off with various magic items if the players if they roleplay just right.
+Written as if by the character Will from the show, the adventure takes the players on a hunt for the Thessalhydra, an eight-headed monster that has been terrorizing the realm.
+This is a much shorter and higher-powered game than LMoP, with the potential to start off with various magic items if the players if they roleplayjust right.

 Time for those Cleric and Paladin character sheets to be dusted off, this adventure starts in their time to shine.
-The holy city of Elutrel has disappeared and unless your party can unravel what is going on, its neighbour city, Baldur’s Gate, will join it.
+The holy city of Elutrel has disappeared and unless your party can unravel what is going on, its neighbor city, Baldur’s Gate, will join it.
 Starting in the certainly less-than-holy city of Baldur’s Gate; by the time the players finish the adventure, they would have descended into the first layer of hell.
 Your heroes would have been at the frontline of the ancient Blood War, used souls as currency, and faced off against the fallen angel ruler of Avernus herself.
-Did I mention there’s really cool, mad max styled hell cars?
+Did I mention there are really cool, Mad Max-style hell cars?
 No?
 Well, now you have another reason to pick this one up!

 Candlekeep is a fortress library with an unparalleled collection of books and scrolls, many of which contain their own mysteries and the key to a door leading to adventure.
-Besides detailing Candlekeep itself (complete with poster map), and its inhabitants, this book provides a staggering seventeen self-contained short adventures (or one shots if you don’t ramble on, like I do).
+Besides detailing Candlekeep itself (complete with poster map), and its inhabitants, this book provides a staggering seventeen self-contained short adventures (or one-shots if you don’t ramble on as I do).
 This book is fantastic to plug into your existing games as side quests, to take a break from an existing campaign, or just get another bite-size chunk of DnD goodness into your life.

 Each year, Wizards of the Coast release a product where all of the proceeds go towards supporting Extra Life.
 This is a fundraising movement where the money raised goes to the Children’s Miracle Network Hospitals, which helps provide critical care to children in the US and Canada.
 This content gives us as players and DMs new races, spells, items, and adventures to play, whilst supporting an amazing cause.